bjorkrothjm/javascript-lasalle/README.md

 ## Tricks

-- ! + enter to create basic HTML template
+- ! + enter: to create basic HTML template
+- mark text while holding down option: to mark text in different parts of a document
+- option + arrow up/down:  move a line of code up/down in the documnet
+- wrap with abbreviation: ADD
+- toggle word wrap (wrap all text in the html doc): f1 (fn f1 on mac) "toogle word wrap"